why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/safety_usability.md

 Doing so means that users will be more often using packages from the official repositories and get familiar with the typical openSUSE tools (such as _Zypper_, _Snapper_ and _Yast_) and configuration scenarios.
 In the long run this will strengthen their understanding of Linux and of the openSUSE distributions, while improving their ability to troubleshoot with autonomy.
 At scale the openSUSE Project benefits more from users in position to report bugs, provide feedback and make direct contributions.

-### microOs Tumbleweed as desktop workstation
+### openSUSE MicroOS as desktop workstation

-Although it is not recommended for new users, it is possible to use microOs on a desktop computer, taking advantage of transactional updates.
+Although it is not recommended for new users, it is possible to use MicroOS on a desktop computer, taking advantage of transactional updates.
 Consider our [guide to get started](/microos_getting_started).

 This might appeal to advanced users who agree to spend more time configuring their system in exchange for a system that will require little to no maintenance (especially suited for friends and relatives with little to no experience of Linux or openSUSE).

-The reader might also be interested in [the microOs documentation](https://microos.opensuse.org/) for more the reference document about this use case.
+The reader might also be interested in [the MicroOS documentation](https://microos.opensuse.org/) for more the reference document about this use case.